 It is important to emphasize that we do not require that our majors complete the Philosophy Major by following a formal and rigid sequential curricular structural plan.
 While there are required courses within the major, these courses (with one exception) need not be taken in a specific sequential order.
 Given the context within which the Philosophy Department operates, the demand for that kind of "structural plan" is unrealistic.
 More importantly, given the nature of philosophical activity and philosophical teaching, the demand for a structural plan is inappropriate.
 What this shows is that assessment efforts cannot demand a "one size fits all" approach.
 Assessment demands must respect disciplinary autonomy, as well as the practical realities of "the situation on the ground."
-Assessment of philosophy.
+Assessment of philosophy may be a worthy goal, but it must be assessment of philosophy.
 Respect for disciplinary autonomy comes first and assessment tools must be constructed that respect that autonomy.
 The following makes clear why the demand for a "structural plan" in the Philosophy Major is both impractical and inappropriate.